LancerRobotics/ftc_app_RESQ/README.md

 # ftc_app
+This is our 2015-2016 FTC app, where all of our opmodes and code will be written, do NOT push to master unless approved

+IMPORTANT UPDATE
+To install fully on your own computer:

+Download navX-micro from http://www.pdocs.kauailabs.com/navx-mxp/software/android-library-ftc/ by clicking on latest build, it is in purple MAKE SURE THERE IS A navX-micro FOLDER IN YOUR HOME DIRECTORY (C:\Users\YOURUSERNAME)
+Extract the contents and run through setup.exe

+IMPORTANT RESOURCE (ftc forum): http://ftcforum.usfirst.org/forumdisplay.php?156-FTC-Technology

+Information and Future Plans

+Autonomous Plans

+Drive to button
+Push button
+Score climbers
+Back up
+Climb up mountain, possibly find a way to score climbers on the zipline TeleOp Updates

+Treads teleop, movement only
+Sensors

+navX-Micro --> to detect direction and open up the possibilities as to how we can use the raw, pitch, and roll values determined by the sensor.(VALUES: -180 to 180 degrees for yaw)
+Sonar --> (Maxbotix Analog Sonar) to detect distance, can be used in autonomous for more accurate movement (VALUES: 6" - 200")
+Motor Encoders --> to detect "ticks" or movement for the wheels, encoded movement in autonomous, move certain distances (VALUES: need to be tested) (Maybe 0-1400?)
+Limit Switch --> to detect when our lift is back in our robot and ready to hold more debris (VALUES: 0 or some other number)

 FTC Android Studio project to create FTC Robot Controller app.

 This is the FTC SDK that can be used to create an FTC Robot Controller app, with custom op modes.